atalantestudio/atalantestudio.github.io/scroll/scroll.md

 ### Logger-timestamp

-Returns a formatted string representing the current timestamp, with millisecond precision.
-The timestamp follows the format `%H:%M:%S.%N`, where
+Returns a formatted string representing the current timestamp, with microsecond precision.
+The timestamp follows the format `%H:%M:%S.%U`, where
 - `%H` is the 24 hour clock (00-23)
 - `%M` is the minute (00-59)
 - `%S` is the second (00-59)
-- `%N` is the millisecond (000-999)
+- `%U` is the microsecond (000000-999999)

 <!-- Logger-timestamp -->